himadrimotwani/University-Management/README.md

 - Custom permission (view_sittings) added, allowing users with that permission to view quiz results from users
 - A marking page which lists completed quizzes, can be filtered by quiz or user, and is used to mark essay questions

-# Quick note for future contributors

-If you would like to contribute, simply begin by implementing one from the list in the `TODO.md` file.

 # Requirements:

 > The following program(s) are required to run the project